foundry-rs/starknet-foundry/docs/src/testing/contract-collection/old-mechanism.md

 ## Using External Contracts In Tests

 If you wish to use contracts from your dependencies inside your tests (e.g. an ERC20 token, an account contract), you must first make Scarb build them.
-You can do that by using `build-external-contracts` property in `Scarb.toml`, e.g.:
+You can do that by using `build-external-contracts` key in `Scarb.toml`, e.g.:

 ```toml